kuujo/vertigo/README.md

 If the Vert.x instance is not clustered then Vertigo sets will be backed by the Vert.x `SharedData` sets.
-If the Vert.x instance is clustered then sets will be backed by Hazelcast sets that are accessed over the event bus in a Xync worker verticle to prevent blocking the event loop.
+If the Vert.x instance is clustered then sets will be backed by Hazelcast sets that are accessed over the event bus through the Vertigo cluster.

 ### AsyncList
 The `AsyncList` interface closely mimics the interface of the Java `List` interface,